The Lost Art of Simple

 It’s always an honor and I am more than willing to accommodate.
-Sure they could spend their time reading Mike Boyle or watching Kelly Starrett videos, but no, some choose to come in on a Saturday to watch people deadlift and listen to Annie Mac on Electric Area radio.
-What’s cooler than that?2
+Sure they could spend their time reading Mike Boyle or watching Kelly Starrett videos, but no, some choose to come in on a Saturday to watch people deadlift and listen to Annie Mac on BPM radio.

-Taking a more global approach – like the FMS – is a fantastic starting point for many people.
-I like to weed out other “red flags” by plopping people on a training table and taking a quick peek at hip IR/ER, hip flexion/extension, and other things like overhead shoulder mobility.
+Taking a more global approach is a fantastic starting point for most people.
+There’s no need to put them under a microscope.
+If anything, for most people most of the time, their “assessment” is nothing more than an opportunity to weed out “red flags” by taking a quick peek at hip IR/ER, hip flexion/extension, and other things like overhead shoulder mobility.

 “Can you do the thing that you want to do?
 Yes.
 Good.
 No. Let’s fix that.”